abarrales/aws-react-amplify/docs/adding-api.md

 ![Appsync queries](images/appsync-queries.png)

 2.3\.
-Paste the value into **ClientId**, enter **your credentials for the user you created in the react application** and click **Login**.
+Select the value into **ClientId**, enter **your credentials for the user you created in the react application** and click **Login**.

 ![Appsync login](images/appsync-login.png)

 2.4\.
-Copy/pasting the following, replace with your **username** and try by pressing the orange **play** button to execute the mutations **one by one**.
+Copy/pasting the following, replace with your **YOUR_USER_NAME** and try by pressing the orange **play** button to execute each mutation **one by one**.

 ```
 mutation createTodo1 {
-  createTodo(input: { username: "YOUR_USER_NAME", description: "It’s supposed to be automatic, but actually you have to push this button.", dateAt: 1605598082000  } ){
+  createTodo(input: { username: "YOUR_USER_NAME", description: "It’s supposed to be automatic, but actually you have to push this button.", dateAt: 1611815400000  } ){
     description dateAt
   }
 }

 mutation createTodo2 {
-  createTodo(input: { username: "YOUR_USER_NAME", description: "The human spirit must prevail over technology.", dateAt: 1573975682000  } ){
+  createTodo(input: { username: "YOUR_USER_NAME", description: "The human spirit must prevail over technology.", dateAt: 1611815400000  } ){
     description dateAt
   }
 }

 mutation createTodo3 {
-  createTodo(input: { username: "YOUR_USER_NAME", description: "Technology… the knack of so arranging the world that we don’t have to experience it.", dateAt: 1573975682000  } ){
+  createTodo(input: { username: "YOUR_USER_NAME", description: "Technology… the knack of so arranging the world that we don’t have to experience it.", dateAt: 1611815400000  } ){
     description dateAt
   }
 }

 mutation createTodo4 {
-  createTodo(input: { username: "YOUR_USER_NAME", description: "Technology made large populations possible; large populations now make technology indispensable.", dateAt: 1573975682000  } ){
+  createTodo(input: { username: "YOUR_USER_NAME", description: "Technology made large populations possible; large populations now make technology indispensable.", dateAt: 1611815400000  } ){
     description dateAt
   }
 }